Personal Strengths List: 30 Examples for Job Interviews

 9. Emotional Intelligence

-Your emotional intelligence (EI) is a major factor in your professional interactions, and studies have shown that EI is a strong predictor of one’s job performance.
-EI refers to your ability to effectively understand and manage your emotions and relationships.
-If one of your personal strengths is EI, it means that you can stay calm under pressure, effectively resolve conflicts, be empathetic to co-workers, and lead by example.
+Your emotional intelligence (EI) is a significant factor in your professional interactions, and studies have shown that EI is a strong predictor of one’s job performance.
+EI is your ability to understand and manage your emotions and relationships effectively.
+If one of your strengths is EI, it means that you can stay calm under pressure, effectively resolve conflicts, be empathetic to co-workers, and lead by example.

 what are examples of personal strengths | what are some good personal strengths | how do i identify my personal strengths

-Emotional Intelligence is a strong predictor of one's job performance, it is also a major factor in your professional interactions.
+Emotional Intelligence is a strong predictor of job performance and a major factor in professional interactions.

-Alternatively, when employees have low EI, organizations tend to produce inferior outcomes because negative emotions spiral out of control.
-This may lead to unmet business goals, a decline in productivity, increased absenteeism, and a high turnover rate.
+Alternatively, when employees have low EI, organizations produce inferior outcomes because negative emotions spiral out of control.
+This may lead to unmet business goals, decreased productivity, increased absenteeism, and a high turnover rate.

 And if you'd like to build this personal strength, here is a 7-step process for improving your emotional intelligence.